StarRocks/starrocks/docs/administration/resource_group.md

 classifier A (user='Alice', source_ip = '192.168.1.0/16')
 classifier B (user='Alice', source_ip = '192.168.1.0/24')

--- Classifier C has fewer query types specified in it than Classifier D. Therefore, Classifier has a higher degree of matching than Classifier D. classifier C (user='Alice', query_type in ('select')) classifier D (user='Alice', query_type in ('insert','select')）
+-- Classifier C has fewer query types specified in it than Classifier D. Therefore, Classifier C has a higher degree of matching than Classifier D. classifier C (user='Alice', query_type in ('select')) classifier D (user='Alice', query_type in ('insert','select')）
 ```